-Mule Creek Fire – 1,023 acres – mop up operations continue.
+Mule Creek Fire – 1,022 acres – mop up operations will continue.

 Little Applegate Fire – 135 acres – currently holding in the existing footprint; containment line construction will continue and is nearing completion.

-Wild Cat Fire – 215 acres – fire is staying in the same footprint and mop up operations continue.
+Wildcat Fire – 215 acres – fire is staying in the same footprint and mop up operations will continue.
 Numerous green and dead trees have been falling outside containment lines but no spot fires have resulted.
-An unstaffed sprinkler system along the east flank of the fire continues to be effective and will continue to be operated in areas too hazardous for firefighters.
+An unstaffed sprinkler system has been effective and will continue to be operated in areas too hazardous for firefighters.

 Section 30 (Railroad) Fire – 76 acres – has been completely contained.
 Resources will be patrolling the area.

-Dismal Creek (444) Fire – 40 acres – contained and in patrol status.
+Dismal Creek (444) Fire – 40 acres – has been contained and is in patrol status.

 The firefighting resources on the Devil's Knob Complex are also responsible for conducting initial attack operations on the entire Tiller Ranger District and private land holdings.
 Firefighters are prepared to respond to any initial fire starts.

-Weather: Today will be mostly sunny with smoke.
-Temperatures will be in the 87 – 92 degree range with NW ridgetop winds 5-10 mph and gusts up to 15 mph.
-Maximum relative humidity will range between 22 – 26%.
+Weather: Today will start out partly cloudy becoming mostly sunny with smoke.
+Temperature highs will be in the 90 – 96 degree range with NW ridgetop winds 5-10 mph with gusts up to 15 mph.
+Minimum relative humidity will range between 22 – 26%.
 An Excessive Heat Warning will be in effect today.

 Air Quality: Smoke levels can change rapidly depending on weather.
 Check current conditions on the Oregon Smoke Information Blog: http://oregonsmoke.blogspot.com/.

-Evacuations and Closures: For the most up to date information on evacuation conditions, residents are encouraged to visit the Douglas County Sheriff Department's interactive evacuation map at www.dcso.com/evacuations where they can enter their address to determine what level they may be in.
+Residents are encouraged to visit the interactive evacuation map at www.dcso.com/evacuations where they can enter their address to determine what level they may be in.
 Residents can opt in to receive emergency alerts based on their address by registering at www.dcso.com/alerts.